abdouu12/abdouu12.github.io/_posts/2025-03-26-baremetal_programming.md

 It worked — but I had no real idea how.
 I couldn’t explain what was happening under the hood.
 And that’s when impostor syndrome hit me like a brick.

 So yeah — I realized the solution wasn’t another flashy project.
-I needed something deeper, harder, something that would actually teach me something real.
+I needed something harder, something that would actually teach me something real.
 Something that would set me apart from your average Arduino or ESP32 hobbyist.

 I needed to go bare-metal.